ans-group/docs.ukfast.co.uk/source/windows/rdp/connecting.md

 ### Mobile Devices

-Microsoft have recently developed a RDP Client for both Apple IOS and Android platforms, we will demonstrate how to connect using the IOS version of the app in this guide, however the process is the same for the android version of the app.
+Microsoft have recently developed an RDP Client for both Apple IOS and Android platforms, we will demonstrate how to connect using the IOS version of the app in this guide, however the process is the same for the android version of the app.

-Firstly, you will need to install the Microsoft remote desktop app from the app store as below
+Firstly, you will need to install the Microsoft Remote Desktop app from the app store as below

 ![RDP for IOS](files/connecting_mobiledevices/Microsoftremotedesktop.PNG)

-Once the app is installed, Open it to access the Dashboard, from the dashboard, you will need to select the + symbol in the top right hand corner of the app, this will present the "Add New" window. as below
+Once the app is installed, Open it to access the Dashboard, from the Dashboard, you will need to select the + symbol in the top right hand corner of the app, this will present the "Add New" window. as below

 ![RDP IOS Add New](files/connecting_mobiledevices/addnewconnection.PNG)

 The "add new" window will present 3 options to you, for the purposes of this guide, please select Desktop.
-You will now be presented with a new Desktop configuration panel as below, this panel will ask you for the ip address of the computer which you wish to access, aswell as the user account you wish to use.
+You will now be presented with a new Desktop configuration panel as below, this panel will ask you for the ip address of the computer which you wish to access, aswell as the user account that you wish to use.

 ![RDP IOS Desktop](files/connecting_mobiledevices/blankdesktopconnection.PNG)

-Once you have entered the correct details, your screen should like this, once the correct details have been entered, please select save.
+Once you have entered the correct details, your screen should look like the below example,now select save.

 ![RDP IOS Desktop](files/connecting_mobiledevices/chooseuseraccountoraddown.PNG)